gillian-guide/gillian-guide.github.io/docs/downgrading.en.md

     3. 1.0.4.0 is an older retail patch with full ENB compatibility, as well as old shadow algorithm - considered better by some of the community.

 ## Which downgrader to choose?
-That depends vaguely on your goals.
+It depends vaguely on your goals.
+If you want something as simple as a drag&drop archive - go with Zolika1351's.
+If you want something more in-depth - go with ItsClockAndre's.

 | Advantages | Zolika1351's | ItsClockAndre's |
 | :--------: | :----------: | :-------------: |